dnsimple/dnsimple-support/content/articles/platformsh-service.markdown

 ## Enabling Platform.sh service

-From the domain list, click on the domain name you want to update and then click on the DNS tab.
-Then scroll down to locate the One Click Services section, and select "Manage services".
+From the domain list, click on the domain name you want to update, then click on the DNS tab.
+Scroll down to locate the One Click Services section, and select "Manage services".

 ![Services](/files/services-dns-page-add.png)

-Select the "Hosting" tab and scroll down the page until you find the Platform.sh service.
+Select the "Hosting" tab, and scroll down the page until you find the Platform.sh service.
 Click on the *Add* button.

 ![Add Service](/files/services-platformsh.png)

 Enter the Platform.sh master domain, then click on the *Complete Platform.sh Setup* button.

 Now the service is added.
-You can remove it any time by following the steps on [how to remove a service](/articles/services/#removing-services).
+You can remove it any time by following the steps in [how to remove a service](/articles/services/#removing-services).